containerbuildsystem/atomic-reactor/docs/build_json.md

   * these plugins are executed after/during the image is pushed to the registry (done by the `tag_and_push` plugin).
 The `tag_and_push` has a `registries` argument which is a dictionary that maps target registries to registry-specific options.
  * exit_plugins - list of dicts, optional
   * these plugins are executed last of all and will always be run, even for a failed build

+For each plugin dict:
+ * name - string, plugin name (its 'key' attribute)
+ * args - dict, arguments for plugin
+ * required - bool, optional, whether this plugin is required to be present for a successful build

 Atomic Reactor is able to read this build json from various places (see input plugins in source code).
 There is an argument for command `inside-build` called `--input`.
 Currently there are 3 available inputs: